 The bill introduces significant changes to voter registration and polling procedures in Kansas.
-It allows funeral home online obituary notices to serve as valid grounds for removing deceased voters from the registration books.
-Additionally, it mandates that poll workers must be U.S. citizens residing in Kansas, while ensuring that active military members and their dependents are not disqualified from serving based on residency or voter registration status.
+It allows funeral home online obituary notices to serve as valid grounds for removing deceased voters from registration lists.
+Additionally, it mandates that all poll workers must be U.S. citizens residing in Kansas, while ensuring that active military members and their dependents are not disqualified from serving based on residency or voter registration status.
 The bill also modifies the requirements for soliciting advance voting applications and establishes specific timeframes for filing these applications, along with identification requirements for voters.
 It clarifies that county election officers cannot mail ballots without a submitted application, except for those with permanent advance voting status, and outlines the process for updating voter registration records when individuals change their names or residences.

 As Amended by Senate Committee: 25-2316c